Chris and Haitian youth after the earthquake.

 Chris’ novel change-management methodology has pragmatic applications ranging from developing strategy to aligning culture to dramatically increasing revenue, no matter the service area of the nonprofit or social venture in question.
 Measurable results and mission achievement are always paramount.

 Those who know Chris best would describe him as the quintessential global citizen.
-His work on five different continents has contributed to a cross-cultural mindset that has been instrumental in formulating his approach to solving problems.
+His work across five continents has fostered a cross-cultural mindset that has been instrumental in shaping his approach to problem-solving.
 He has traveled to more than 60 countries, having spent several years working, studying, and living in the Global South (including an extended period in rural India).
 In the past few years, consulting opportunities have taken him to South America, Central Asia, West Africa, and Eastern Europe.

-Regarding his chief executive roles, Chris has led a youth development NGO with a worldwide presence, an internationally-focused art museum, a national mental health organization, and a local United Way in the Carolinas.
+Regarding his chief executive roles, Mr. DiCarlo has led a youth development NGO with a worldwide presence, an internationally-focused art museum, a national mental health organization, and a local United Way in the Carolinas.